Navarrese Company

-The Navarrese Company (Compañía navarra) was a company of mercenaries, mostly from Navarre and Gascony that fought in Albania and Greece during the late 14th and early 15th centuries, in the twilight of Frankish power in the dwindling remnant of the Latin Empire.
+The Navarrese Company (Compañía navarra; Nafarroako konpainia) was a company of mercenaries, mostly from Navarre and Gascony that fought in Albania and Greece during the late 14th and early 15th centuries, in the twilight of Frankish power in the dwindling remnant of the Latin Empire.
 "Navarrese Company" is a modern informal term for the soldiers and is thus somewhat inaccurate.

 Origins

-The first Navarrese Company was formed to fight for Charles II of Navarre against Charles V of France.
+The first Navarrese Company was formed to fight for King Charles II of Navarre against King Charles V of France.
 In 1366, after peace had been made, the mercenaries were organised into a coherent company of soldiers under Louis, Count of Beaumont-le-Roger in his own right and Duke of Durazzo in right of his wife, Joanna.
 Louis was a brother of Charles of Navarre, who supported his endeavour to recapture lost Durazzo and the regnum Albaniae.
-Charles of France, likewise, aided him with 50,000 ducats.
+Charles V of France, likewise, aided him with 50,000 ducats.

 In 1372, the Navarrese ranks began to swell through the recruiting techniques of Enguerrand VII de Coucy, who was hired to form a force of 500 lances and 500 mounted archers, mostly from Gascony.
 Though the soldiers were recruited for service in Albania, they were first organised in Naples.
 In 1375 and 1376, many men from Navarre began enlisting and travelled directly to Albania to join their countrymen.
 The enrollment lists for those years have been preserved in Pamplona and reveal the important presence of many engineers.
 The total number of men who left Tortosa between February 1375 and June 1376 was in the thousands.
 They were paid 30 gold Aragonese florins a month.

 In 1376, Louis and the Navarrese captured Durazzo during the Durrës Expedition and so re-established the regnum Albaniae.
 Louis died that same year, which left the Navarrese unemployed.
-They put themselves under at the command of the Peter IV of Aragon early in 1377 and were formed as four companies, commanded by four captains: the Gascon Mahiot of Coquerel and Pedro de la Saga and the Navarrese Juan de Urtubia and Guarro.
+They put themselves under at the command of King Peter IV of Aragon early in 1377 and were formed as four companies, commanded by four captains: the Gascon Mahiot of Coquerel and Pedro de la Saga and the Navarrese Juan de Urtubia and Guarro.